Canstruction: International competition

 The Annual International Canstruction Competition held in May allows over 135 cities in the United States, Canada, Australia, Hong Kong and South America to compete for the international titles in their respective categories.
 The categories include Jurors' Favorite, Best Use of Labels, Best Meal, Structural Ingenuity, Honorable Mention and Most Cans.
 The International Canstruction Competition Convention is held in various cities every year.
 In 2010, the 14th Annual International Canstruction Competition was held in Las Vegas, Nevada.

 Exhibitions

 Guinness Book of World Records

 In January 2010, Disney partnered with Canstruction to build the largest canned food structure in history.
-The structure was built at the Walt Disney World Resort in Lake Buena Vista, Florida, USA and officially broke the Guinness World Record on February 11, 2010.
+The structure was built at the Walt Disney World Resort in Lake Buena Vista, Florida, US, and officially broke the Guinness World Record on February 11, 2010.
 The event was part of the Disney "Celebrate Family Volunteers" press event and the Disney "Give a Day, Get a Disney Day" promotion used to inspire one million people to volunteer a day of service in their communities.
 The structure consisted of 115,527 cans and when disassembled the cans of food were sent to food banks in Central Florida, Miami and Atlanta.